kasselouris/Treegram/README.md

 ------------
 Run Postgres Server

-Clone or download this repository and cd into indent directory
+Clone or download this repository and cd into treegram/app folder

 ```
 $ rake db:create